Selfie (TV series): International recognition

-Selfie had a resurgence in China since 2021 due to trending videos of the characters, Eliza and Henry, on social media like Douyin, Weibo (3 million views) and Bilibili (1.5 million views).
-The show is known as a different title in 再造淑女 (Remaking a Lady; Reinvented Lady) and has an above average score of 8.4 out of 10 on Douban.
+Selfie had a resurgence in China beginning in 2021 due to trending videos featuring the characters Eliza and Henry on social media platforms like Douyin, Weibo (3 million views) and Bilibili (2 million views).
+The show is known as a different title in 再造淑女 (Remaking a Lady; Reinvented Lady, zài zào shū nǚ) and has an above average score of 8.5 out of 10 on Douban.
 Chinese audiences had positive reactions to the show and mentioned that it was similar to Korean dramas, which are popular internationally.
-The gradual approach to the romance, chemistry between the leads, and the main character's personal growth were appreciated by viewers.
-Fans even used episode scripts as study guides to learn English.
-Many Chinese fans were sad and disappointed that Selfie did not continue with a second season.
+Viewers praised the slow burn romance, chemistry between the leads, and the main character's personal growth.
+The series has continued to attract audiences since then.
+Fans even used episode scripts as study guides to learn English, dress up as the main characters in cosplay, created fan art, and made commentary videos that received more than 1,000 comments.